fffonion/lua-resty-sniproxy/README.md

 The key can be either whole host name or regular expression.
 Use `.` for a default host name.
 If no entry is matched, connection will be closed.

 The value is a table containing host name and port.
+A host can be DNS name, IP address and UNIX domain socket path.
 If host is set to `nil`, the server_name in SNI will be used.
 If the port is not defined or set to `nil`, **443** will be used.

 Rules are applied with the priority as its occurrence sequence in the table.
-In the example above, **twitter.com** will match the third rule rather than the fourth.
+In the example above, **api.twitter.com** will match the third rule **api.twitter.com** rather than the fourth **.+.twitter.com**.

 If the protocol version is less than TLSv1 (eg. SSLv3, SSLv2), connection will be closed, since SNI extension is not supported in these versions.